fr0gs/comment-mentions/README.md

 * `npm install`
 * `bower install`

-Alternatively, if you have docker installed and don't want to install npm, bower & ember:
+Alternatively, if you have docker installed and don't want to install npm, bower & ember I created a docker image:

 ```
 $ docker build -t comment-mentions .